 Learn More About Implant Dentistry Possibilities

 Our dental implant dentist offers all types of dentistry under one roof, including oral surgery, periodontics, bone grafting, and implant placement.
 Our access to cutting-edge technologies, including hospital-grade sedation services that makes hours of treatment seem like 15 minutes, 3D imaging, CT scan-based surgical guides (the ultimate in accuracy), and immediate temporary restorations, essentially guarantee no patient leaves our office without teeth…regardless of the procedures used.

 Learn More About the History of Dental Implants

 Want to learn more about the history of dental implants?
 Interested in learning if you’re a candidate for the dental implant procedure?
-To request an appointment with our dental implant dentist in Troy, MI, call the Premier Dental Center at (248) 457-0500.
+To request an appointment with our dental implant dentist in Shelby Township, MI, call the Premier Dental Center at (248) 457-0500.